 Appropriability mechanisms, innovation and productivity: Evidence from the UK, with Vania Sena.
 Paper prepared for the CDM conference, Paris, Oct.
 8-9, 2014.
 NBER Working Paper No. 20514 and UNU-MERIT Working Paper No. 2014-059.

 The choice between formal and informal intellectual property: A review, with Christian Helmers, Mark Rogers, and Vania Sena (2014), Journal of Economic Literature 52(2): 375–423.

 Patents as Quality Signals?
-The Implications for Financing Constraints on R&D, with Dirk Czarnitzki (KU Leuven) and Hanna Hottenrott (DICE, Heine Universitaet, Dusseldorf), February 2014.
+The Implications for Financing Constraints on R&D, with Dirk Czarnitzki (KU Leuven) and Hanna Hottenrott (DICE, Heine Universitaet, Dusseldorf), revised October 2014.

 The use of intellectual property in Chile, with Maria Jose Abud, Carsten Fink, and Christian Helmers.
 INAPI-WIPO Report, Economic Research Working Paper No. 11, July 2013.